 Sales Commissions or Loads

 There are fees sometimes charged when you purchase or sell mutual funds.
-Commissions may be charged upfront when you buy (known as initial sales charge or front-end load), or they may be charged when you sell (referred to as deferred sales charge or back-end load).
+Commissions may be charged upfront when you buy (known as an initial sales charge or front-end load), or they may be charged when you sell (referred to as deferred sales charge or back-end load).

 These sales charges are an additional investment cost and can lower your capital investment.
 For example, if you want to invest $10,000 in a mutual fund that charges a front-end load of 3%, $300 is deducted as commissions, and $9,700 goes to purchase the fund.